fyohannes2/Films-app/README.md

 - The site supports any screen size
 <img src="imdb-clone-screenshot.png" width="500" />

 # Screenshots:

 # What did I learn?

 How to use Next.js framework with React to build a CRUD application.

 # Biggest challenge:

 1. Deployment to Netlify and control flow with github.
 2. Trying to figure out Next.js.
 3. Trying to understand how different packages.
 4. Salvaging project after breaking it.
 5. Did I mention deployment?

 # Future ideas:

+Make app more of a blog so that a community can be cultivated.
 Better styling and providing users in the community to add media and blog posts.
-No commenting due to the polarity of opinions on this topic, admin regulations may need to be enforced frequently.
-Maintain neutral platform thats informational not so much promotional are persuanding.
-A news tracker on the updates and trends in the culture of health and wellness via natural remedies as well as the legality status updates globally.

-# Get started...